Negative-light/PUBLIC_VUALT/GABC SS-The Utility and Purpose of Angles.md

 [^b3]: [[Matt 4|Matt 4:11]] - This is after [[../30-Spiritual/33-Resources/33.10-People/👼Jesus|👼Jesus]] was in the wilderness and had finished this trial did angels come and provide for him
 [^b4]: [[Rev 15|Rev 15:7]] - Rev angles are given 7 bowls of judgment and later will spill them out.
-   [[Acts 12|Acts 12:20-23]] - Acts an angle is used to kill Herod Aggripa who is claiming the Glory of God [[Ps 103|Ps 103:20]] - This verse specicily talks about how angles do God's word and execute his will.
+   [[Acts 12|Acts 12:20-23]] - Acts an angle is used to kill Herod Aggripa who is claiming the Glory of God [[Ps 103|Ps 103:20]] - This verse spicily talks about how angles do God's word and execute his will.
 [^b5]: [[Acts 10]] - Angles bring down the sheet of unclean animals within a vision that started the mission to the Gentiles
 [^b10]: [[Col 1|Col 1:16]] - this verse discuses how all things were made for the sake of Christ this includes angles and demons.
 [^b11]: [[Rev 22|Rev 22:8-9]] - This verse is when John is met by an angle that pushes him to Worship God as a "Fellow Servant"